maksmakuta/fcoin/docs/db.md

 ## DB
  This project uses SQLite for storing data
- Main objects to store is:
+ Main objects for blockchain to store is:

  - block
  - transaction